-Chapter 5 of guide for school governorsThis chapter outlines the role of the Board of Governors of a grant-aided school in relation to the promotion of equality, good relations and diversity, having regard to Section 75 of the NI Act 1998 and Targeting Social Need.
+Chapter 5 Promoting equality, good relations and diversityThis chapter outlines the role of the Board of Governors of a grant-aided school in relation to the promotion of equality, good relations and diversity, having regard to Section 75 of the Northern Ireland Act 1998 and Targeting Social Need.
 It highlights the need to address current inequalities in pupils' educational attainment and the relevance of the Department's Transfer policy to raising standards for all children.

 In this chapter: